ckrieger/ADDComplianceChecking/README.md

 - **complianceCheckingComponent**: contains a complex event processing (CEP) engine which can be configured for behavioral compliance monitoring during runtime.
 It also contains unit tests to examplify the approach based on the Watchdog and Circuit Breaker pattern.

-- **dsl**: contains an Editor for for the developed Constraint Definition Language.
+- **dsl**: contains an editor for the developed Constraint Definition Language.